Please ensure Javascript is enabled for purposes of website accessibility

 install_dir/bin/Db2-agent.sh start instance_name

 Remember that SYSADM requirement?
-This command must be run by a user ID that has SYSADM authority over the monitored Db2 instance.
+This command must be run by a user ID with SYSADM authority on the monitored Db2 instance.
 This is how you configure Optim Monitoring Agents to fully engage the performance switches.
 If you use a lower-privileged user, the collection will likely fail.

 Validating the Health Summary Dashboard